 Where transfer credit is approved, the Admissions Officer will input the details into the student database and check off any prerequisites satisfied.
-A transfer articulation letter is created by the Admission Officer, signed by the Dean, and placed into the student file.
+A transfer articulation letter is created by the Admission Officer, approved by the Registrar, and placed into the student file.
 An additional copy may also be made available for pick up by the student.